Atomwaffen Division: France (L'Œuvre)

 According to Le Parisien, a French man referred to as Simon planned a double mass murder with an Alsatian man known as Nicholas which was to occur on Hitler's birthday, April 20.
 As a preparation, Simon had already scouted around his former high school and a nearby mosque, in Seine-Maritime.
 Simon wrote that "[he] want[ed] to do worse than Columbine", also professing an admiration for mass murderer Anders Breivik.
 Simon was arrested and taken into custody on September 28, by the police from the General Directorate for Internal Security (DGSI).
 Brought before an anti-terrorism judge, he was indicted for "criminal terrorist association" and placed in pre-trial detention.
 At his home, investigators discovered a collection of around 20 knives and at least three firearms including a long rifle equipped with a telescopic sight and a shotgun.
-Through Atomwaffen Division, Simon came to meet his "brothers in arms", Leila B and Nicholas.
+Through AWD, Simon came to meet his "brothers in arms", Leila B and Nicholas.
 Like Simon, Leila B. planned to carry out a deadly attack in her high school.
 She also planned to plant a bomb in the church closest to her home during the Easter holidays.
 Detected by the DGSI a few days before the planned day of action, she was indicted on April 8, 2021, for "criminal terrorist association".

 Argentina (AWD Argentina)

-The existence of Atomwaffen Division affiliate in Argentina was first reported in early 2020.
+The existence of AWD affiliate in Argentina was first reported in early 2020.
 Tomás Gershanik of the Public Prosecutor's Office in Buenos Aires stated that Argentina was no exception, and the local chapter spread propaganda in universities and organizes firearm drills.
 The expose by the media was spurred by Grand Rabbi Gabriel Davidovich of Asociación Mutual Israelita Argentina being violently beaten by the Argentinian neo-Nazis.
-According to Cyber Threats Research Centre (CYTREC) at Swansea University, AWD Argentina maintained contacts with Atomwaffen-affiliated neo-Nazis in neighbouring Brazil.
-Atomwaffen Argentina was member of Iron Order, a coalition of accelerationist groups.
-In October 2023, law enforcement uncovered a new Atomwaffen cell in Mar del Plata, confiscating multiple assault rifles during the raids.
-Police raided Atomwaffen cells in Tucumán, Santa Fe, and General Belgrano, Buenos Aires, resulting in multiple arrests.
+According to Cyber Threats Research Centre (CYTREC) at Swansea University, AWD Argentina maintained contacts with AWD-affiliated neo-Nazis in neighboring Brazil.
+AWD Argentina was member of Iron Order, a coalition of accelerationist groups.
+In October 2023, law enforcement uncovered a new AWD cell in Mar del Plata, confiscating multiple assault rifles during the raids.
+Police raided AWD cells in Tucumán, Santa Fe, and General Belgrano, Buenos Aires, resulting in multiple arrests.

-Two Atomwaffen members were arrested for threatening a prominent Argentinian LGBT activist and "forming a white supremacist association".
+Two AWD members were arrested for threatening a prominent Argentinian LGBT activist and "forming a white supremacist association".

-The attempted assassination of Cristina Fernández de Kirchner was inspired by Atomwaffen according to Tiempo Argentina.